xz0127/tp/docs/UserGuide.md

 * `view` followed by `cancel 2` deletes the 2nd appointment in the displayed appointment list.
 * `view d/today` followed by `cancel 1` deletes the 1st appointment happening on today's date (if it exists).

-:framed_picture: Step by step illustration:<br>
+Step-by-step illustration:<br>
-1. Suppose a patient calls to cancel his 10.30am appointment tomorrow, first get all the appointments from tomorrow by using the `view t/tomorrow` command.<br>
+1. Suppose a patient calls to cancel his 10.30am appointment tomorrow, first get all the appointments for tomorrow by using the `view t/tomorrow` command.<br>
 ![CancelCommand1](images/CancelCommand1.png)

-1. Then look for the 10.30am appointment and cancel it using the `cancel` command.
-In this case, we use `cancel 1` as the appointment is the first appointment in the book.<br>
+2. Next, look for the 10.30am appointment and cancel it using the `cancel` command.
+Here, we use `cancel 1` as the appointment to cancel is the first appointment in the book.<br>
 ![CancelCommand2](images/CancelCommand2.png)

-2.The 10.30am appointment is cancelled and removed from the appointment book.
+3. The 10.30am appointment is cancelled and removed from the appointment book.
-The cancelled appointment details is also displayed in the result box.<br>
+The cancelled appointment details is also displayed in the result display box.<br>
 ![CancelCommand3](images/CancelCommand3.png)